anubhabghosh/NovelESN/README.md

 ### To sum up
 Given a time series of M scalars {y<sub>0</sub>, y<sub>1</sub>, ...y<sub>M-1</sub>}, the user will specify a jump in the future tau and a history q.
 The program will then return a set of predicted values {y<sub>M+tau-(q-1)</sub>, y<sub>M+tau-(q-2)</sub>, ...y<sub>M+tau</sub>}

+## System Requirements
+Python 3.7 or newer with the following libraries:
+* numpy
+* matplotlib
+* sklearn